 Too Dependent On iPhone

-As Apple Watch doesn’t have its own GPS technology, it would heavily rely on iPhone to assist it in carrying out many functions like sending message, or making a call.
+As Apple Watch doesn’t have its own GPS technology, it would heavily rely on iPhone to assist it in carrying out many functions like sending the message or making a call.
 You would have to keep your iPhone with you to keep your watch alive and kicking for a number of rich functions.
 What if you have forgotten to take your iPhone along, wouldn’t it make the watch handicap?

 Still More of a Fashionable Stuff

 Your iPhone can do almost all the activities that an Apple Watch can do.
 So, why go for this ultra-expensive watch just for the sake of making a fashion statement?
-The Watch must stand on its own and be able to appeal users based on what it can do which iPhone can’t.
+The Watch must stand on its own and be able to appeal to users based on what it can do which iPhone can’t.

 Falls Short In Attempting To Do Too Many Things

 Without the least of doubt, Apple Watch is one of the most beautiful wearable devices.
 However, the watch falls flat in attempting to do too many things in its first generation.
-Of course, even iPhones weren’t as great as they are today back in 2007, but as a buyer you have all the right to expect nothing less than the very best from the Watch.
+Of course, even iPhones weren’t as great as they are today back in 2007, but as a buyer, you have all the right to expect nothing less than the very best from the Watch.

 Not Consistent Enough

 As Apple Watch turns its screen on only when you look at it to see time, there is not much consistency with this function.
 According to Bloomberg, sometimes Apple Watch doesn’t activate its screen even when you tap on it.
-At times you have to move your wrist in upward motion, to make it activate its screen.
+At times you have to move your wrist in the upward motion, to make it activate its screen.